• Skip to primary navigation

 • Place a piece of parchment paper on a baking sheet and set aside.

 • Start with a clean, dry mixing bowl.
-I use a stand mixer, but a hand mixer will do it will just take a little bit longer.
+I use a stand mixer, but a hand mixer will work too.
+It will just take a little bit longer.

 • Place your room temperature eggs into the bowl and add the cream of tartar and salt.
 Start mixing the egg mixture until it starts to become frothy.